 Over 70 - $4,550

 Caution: The taxpayer cannot deduct insurance premiums or any other medical expenses paid with pretax dollars.

 Directions for entering information into the Medical and Dental expenses worksheet are as follows:

 Enter the number of miles driven by the taxpayer's own vehicle to get medical or dental care only if the taxpayer has decided to use the standard medical mileage deduction.

 The Amount of the deduction will be automatically calculated.

 Standard Medical Mileage Deduction explained The standard medical mileage deduction in 2013 is 24 cents per mile for miles driven for medical reasons.
 Alternatively, the actual cost of gas and oil can be deducted below.
 The standard mileage deduction cannot be used in addition to the cost of gas and oil.

 Any expenses for parking and tolls for medical reasons should be entered below, regardless of the method for expensing mileage.
 Additionally, other transportation costs such as bus fares, taxi expenses, and special medical travel vehicle costs can be deducted below.

 Do not include any expenses for depreciation of the vehicle, insurance, general repair, or maintenance expenses-these costs are not deductible for medical reasons.

-Enter the taxpayer's medical and dental expenses after the taxpayer reduces these expenses by any payments received from insurance or other sources.
+Enter any other medical and dental expenses not entered above after the taxpayer reduces these expenses by any payments received from insurance or other sources.
 Describe each expense by description and enter each expense as a separate entry.